Mangul-Lab-USC/biomedical_data_science/README.md

 - **A** A google colab is a jupyter notebook that is hosted and run on a google cloud.

+- **Q** Does my web browser matter when running google colab?

+- **A** Yes, so far both Chrome and Firefix have worked, while Edge and Safari have generated errors beginning a Google Colab

 ## Module 2

 - **Q** What is the difference between a list and a dictionary?